epfl-ada/ada-2022-project-fraisetagada/README.md

 ### Note concerning the repository organization

-We organized our work in a way that all the analysis can be find together in a single notebook called [milestone2.ipynb](milestone2.ipynb).
-Should you need to take a closer look at each specific part of the analysis and data handling, you can find notebooks for each part in the [analysis](analysis/) and [processing](processing/) folders.
+The final analysis and notebook for the milestone 3 can be found in [project.ipynb](./project.ipynb).
+The notebook that contains all the analysis of milestone 2 can be found in [milestone2.ipynb](./milestone2.ipynb).